DinosaurMauricio/gpu_cuda/README.md

 <number_of_runs>: Specify the number of runs the kernel should execute per run.
 Default is 100.
 ```

-To run the program with a matrix size of 16x16 and execute 10 times the kernel for the test:
+To run the program with a matrix size of 16x16 and execute 10 times the kernel per trial (in total 5 trials are ran):

 ```bash
 sbatch batch.sh  4 10